mrueg/mrueg/README.md

 From 2012 to 2020 I also was a contributor to [Gentoo Linux](https://gentoo.org) and packaged a wide range of software.
 This allowed me to gain lot of knowledge on building software.
 Therefore, a lot of my contributions to other projects are helping out with ensuring quality and security or providing release engineering best practices.

-You can reach me via Kubernetes' Slack or Libera Chat.
-My nick on both services is mrueg.
+You can reach me via Kubernetes' Slack.
+My nick is the same as here.

 #### Sponsoring